Tutorial - Audacity Settings for Recording

 Latency correction

 On most computer systems there will be a delay known as latency between singing or hitting your note and it being laid down in the recording.
 When Transport > Transport Options > Hear other tracks during recording is set to "on" and you record with another track already present, Audacity will push the recorded track backwards by 130 milliseconds to compensate for the delay.
 If your latency is constant, you can adjust the Latency correction value so that your recorded tracks should end up properly synchronized with the other tracks after correction.
-To set a custom latency value for your system, see the Latency Test page.
+To set a custom latency value for your system, see the Latency Compensation page on the Muse Support site.

 Sound Activated Recording